openstack/ironic-specs/specs/liberty/ironic-generic-raid-interface.rst

 Performance Impact
 ------------------

-RAID configuration may extend the time required for zapping on the nodes, but this is important for performance and reliability reasons.
+RAID configuration may extend the time required for zapping or cleaning on the nodes, but this is important for performance and reliability reasons.

 Other deployer impact
 ---------------------

-Operator can make use of ``node.raid.create_configuration`` and ``node.raid.delete_configuration`` as zap tasks for doing RAID management.
+Operator can make use of ``node.raid.create_config`` and ``node.raid.delete_config`` as zap or clean tasks for doing RAID management.

 Developer impact
 ----------------